-logical concepts to the clinical setting and treatment of orthopedic diagnoses.
+This course instructs the PTA student in the application of kinesiological concepts to the clinical setting and treatment of orthopedic diagnoses.
 The focus is on safe, legal and ethical use of appropriate therapeutic exercise.
 Students will learn the physiological responses for orthopedic conditions and management of surgical cases.
 Limitations on Enrollment: Acceptance into the PTA Program.